w3lik/.github/profile/README.md

 🌈 Use this framework , you can solve all lua environment , japi environment in a variety of strange problems .
 Has abandoned the poor quality and low-end slk method , everything comes back to lua code.
 More powerful and complete resource management module and UI writing module , the framework also encapsulates almost all the functions and methods that need to be used .
 In addition , also supports the insertion of sub-libraries and expansion libraries , so that users can quickly write business , separating them .
 At the same time the entire project has been basically open source , you can control it all.

-f you encounter problems, you can consult the author, who will try to reply you within 7 days.
+If you encounter problems, you can consult the author, who will try to reply you within 7 days.

 <!-- https://github.com/badges/shields -->
 <p align="center">